nake89/ecosia-count-trees/README.md

 # Ecosia Count Trees

 A Firefox extension.
 Displays how many trees your searches have planted (it's an [estimate](https://ecosia.zendesk.com/hc/en-us/articles/201657341-How-does-the-personal-counter-work-)) and how many searchers until next tree is planted?
+There is also a Chrome Extension: https://github.com/nake89/ecosia-count-trees-chrome

 ## What Ecosia looks like after installation